 Core programs offered year-round include the week-long Way to Health program, geared towards health recovery, the Way to Health PLUS program, a week-long fully hand’s on cooking intensive, and the Macrobiotic Leadership Program, the most in-depth and comprehensive certificate program on macrobiotic skills and principles available.

-Founded in 1978 by Michio and Aveline Kushi, Kushi Institute has offered guidance and support to thousands of individuals, families and organizations.
-The Ritz Carlton Hotel Company is among those organizations which have engaged Kushi Institute to instruct and guide their chefs in creating healthful macrobiotic menu choices which meet the Institute’s guidelines.
+Founded in 1978 by Michio & Aveline Kushi, The Kushi Institute has offered guidance and support to thousands of individuals, families and organizations.
+The Ritz Carlton Hotel Company is among those organizations which have engaged The Kushi Institute to instruct and guide their chefs in creating healthful macrobiotic menu choices which meet the Institute’s guidelines.

-A well known teacher and spokesperson, Mr. Kushi is also known for his dedication to the cause of world peace, and is the founder of The One Peaceful World Society.
-A prolific writer, Mr. Kushi is the author of several dozen books, including The Macrobiotic Way, The Cancer Prevention Diet, The Book of Macrobiotics, and One Peaceful World.
-Among his many recognitions, he has received the Award of Excellence from the United Nations Society of Writers.
-Mr. Kushi was honored for his work in June, 1999, when the Smithsonian Institution announced the acquisition of his collected work as part of their permanent collection.
-That same month, Mr. Kushi was asked to speak before the United States Congress during a hearing on the role of diet in relationship to breast cancer.
+Previous to his death in 2014 Michio Kushi was a well known teacher and spokesperson, he was also known for his dedication to the cause of world peace, and was the founder of The One Peaceful World Society.
+A prolific writer, Mr. Kushi authored dozens of books, including The Macrobiotic Way, The Cancer Prevention Diet, The Book of Macrobiotics, and One Peaceful World.
+Among his many recognitions, he received the Award of Excellence from the United Nations Society of Writers.
+Mr. Kushi was also honored for his work in June, 1999, when the Smithsonian Institution announced the acquisition of his collected work as part of their permanent collection.
+That same month, Mr. Kushi was also asked to speak before the United States Congress during a hearing on the role of diet in relationship to breast cancer.

 Meals & Accommodations

-Participants can choose between on-campus lodging or arranging accommodations for themselves at a local motel or bed and breakfast.
-On-campus accommodations are either in our historic old manor house or in our North Hall dormitory-style building.
+Participants can choose between on-campus lodging or arranging accommodations for themselves at a local motel or bed & breakfast.
+On-campus accommodations are either in our historic old manor house Boulder Grange or in our North Hall dormitory.
 Please call for more specifics on accommodations offered, or to receive information on local housing options near campus.
 We also offer complimentary high speed wireless internet access to our students and guests on campus.

-For information on all Kushi Institute programs or to register, please call:
+For information on all of The Kushi Institute programs or to register, please call:

 You may also email us at: firstname.lastname@example.org